nschorgh/Planetary-Code-Collection/README.md

 Mars Subsurface Ice Model (MSIM)
 --------------------------------

-__NOTE:__ MSIM now has its own repository at https://github.com/nschorgh/MSIM and is no longer part of the Planetary-Code-Collection repository.
+__NOTE:__ MSIM now has its own repository at https://github.com/nschorgh/MSIM and is no longer part of the Planetary-Code-Collection.

 In brief, MSIM contains: